luuppiry/luuppi-next/.github/pull_request_template.md

 > ### ⚠️ Note
-> Please open an issue before submitting a pull request to validate that your work
+> Please open an issue before submitting a pull request to ensure that your bugfix, feature, etc is accepted beforehand.

 ## Description
 [_Replace this line with short summary of the PR_]